-If you're not familiar with active speakers, the important thing to know is that the power amplifier and crossover are built into the same cabinet as the speakers.
-The benefit is, all you need are the speaker and a sound source, whether that's a mixer, a music player, or even an instrument in certain circumstances.
-Powered speakers simplify your PA system and are faster and easier to set up.
-However, they aren't always the best option when designing complex systems for permanent installation in large auditoriums and halls.
+If you're not familiar with active PA speakers, the important thing to know is that the power amplifier and crossover are built into the same cabinet as the speakers.
+The benefit is, all you need are the speaker and a sound source, whether it is a mixer, a music player, or even an instrument in certain circumstances.
+Powered speakers simplify your PA system and are faster and easier to set up, however, they aren't always the best option when designing complex systems for permanent installation in large auditoriums and halls.

-Passive speakers need separate power amplifiers and sometimes crossovers, too.
+Passive PA speakers require separate power amplifiers and sometimes crossovers, too.
 For most small- to medium-sized rooms, passive speaker systems may not be the simplest option for a sound system.
-But for larger, more complex systems, it can be a huge benefit to have your system components separated.
-Because of the extreme amount of power needed for large systems, using separate amplifiers prevents your speakers from being overheated by the amps.
-And system maintenance in the long term is much easier when you don't have to climb to the rafters to adjust your amplifier settings.
+But, for larger, more complex systems, it can be a huge benefit to have your system components separated.
+Because of the extreme amount of power required for large systems, utilizing separate amplifiers prevents your speakers from being overheated by the amps; and system maintenance in the long term is much easier when you don't have to climb to the rafters to adjust your amplifier settings.

 Because passive speakers don't include power amps, their wattage isn't an indicator of how powerful they are.
-Rather, it's an indicator of the power they can manage.
-You'll generally find two values for power handling: their RMS (root mean square) value refers to how much continuous power the speaker can manage, while their peak value refers to the maximum power level that the speaker can manage in short bursts.
-Thus, if you have a speaker rated at 50 watts RMS and 150 watts peak, then it can manage 50 watts of continuous power with occasional peaks of up to 150 watts.
-As you can see, choosing between active and passive speakers has more to do with how you're using the system than whether one type is superior to the other.
+Rather, it's an indicator of how much power they can handle.
+You will generally find two values for power handling: their RMS (root mean square) value refers to how much continuous power the speaker can handle, while their peak value refers to the maximum power level that the speaker can handle in short bursts.
+Thus, if you have a speaker rated at 50 watts RMS and 150 watts peak, then it can handle 50 watts of continuous power with occasional peaks of up to 150 watts.

+As you can see, choosing between active and passive PA speakers has more to do with how you're using the system than whether one type is superior to the other.
 Smaller churches may prefer the simplicity and reliable sound quality of active systems, while large churches will most certainly require the versatility and modular nature of a passive system.